Wertheim & Co.: 1945–2000

 Founded 1927.
 An old-fashioned, one-office family firm known for making big profits by quietly investing its own partners' money.
 In the best tradition of merchant banking, it has a long history of buying into private companies, then taking them public.
 It was one of the first firms to have a research department (in the 1920s), but often prides itself on its anachronistic ways: as late as 1971, the firm's external research reports were mailed out on onion-skin paper with a gold staple in the corner.
 Founder Maurice Wertheim (1886–1950) started out in the cigar business, became an investment banker in 1915 and launched his own firm twelve years later.
 He was also publisher of The Nation, a noted art collector, a fisherman (he gave the government 1,800 acres in Suffolk County as a wildlife refuge) and tournament chess player; his daughter is historian Barbara W. Tuchman (The Guns of August, A Distant Mirror).
 Maurice Wertheim ceased to be active in the firm after about ten years and the controlling interest passed to co-founder Joseph Klingenstein, a renowned stock picker and philanthropist.
 He was active in Mount Sinai Hospital, which he visited every morning before work, even on Saturdays.
 His son Frederick Klingenstein, a Harvard Business School graduate, heads the company today.
 (Fred's brother John, formerly a civil engineer, is also with the firm.)
 Robert Shapiro, hired by Fred Klingenstein from Lehman Brothers to run the firm, is chairman of the board of the Securities Industry Association this year.
 The firm is growing more entrepreneurial and less cautious lately.

-In 1986, Schroders, plc (a British merchant bank) purchased a 50% interest in W&Co.; the firm's name changed to Wertheim Schroder & Co.
+In 1986, Schroders, plc (a British merchant bank) purchased a fifty percent interest in W&Co.; the firm's name changed to Wertheim Schroder & Co.
 (WS&Co.).
 Two years later, WS&Co. moved its offices from the Pan Am Building to the Equitable Tower and the firm became a primary dealer in U.S. government securities.
 Moseley went out of business, leaving WS&Co. and H&Q as co-owners of LEWCO.
 Fred Klingenstein left WS&Co. to form Klingenstein Fields & Co., an investment management firm.
 In 1989, WS&Co. sold minority interests to three institutions: Mitsubishi Trust and Banking Corp., Bank of Boston, and Massachusetts Mutual Life Insurance Company; a Los Angeles office opened under the leadership of Robert Fisher.
 The following year, the company acquired Amsterdam and Houston offices from Drexel Burnham.

-In 1994, Schroders acquired the other 50% of WS&Co.; six years later it sold its global investment banking operations, including WS&Co. (whose name had been changed to Schroder Wertheim & Co. and then to Schroder & Co.) to Salomon Smith Barney, a subsidiary of Citigroup.
+In 1994, Schroders acquired the other fifty percent of WS&Co.; six years later it sold its global investment banking operations, including WS&Co. (whose name had been changed to Schroder Wertheim & Co. and then to Schroder & Co.) to Salomon Smith Barney, a subsidiary of Citigroup.
 The LEWCO subsidiary of Schroder & Co. was sold to BNY Clearing Services ten months later.